C4AI/blab-chat-demo-fe/INSTALL.md

     front-end.

 - To start the development server, run `npm start`.
+  Note that you have to restart the server after any changes to the environment variables in the previous item.

 - To generate a static build for production, run `npm run build`.